vechain/thorify/README.md

 ## About

 A simple provider module for the HTTP protocol that follows the web3 provider specification.
-This is purely an HTTP bypass using the XHR2 module.
+This is an implantation simply to adapt VeChain Thor RESTful API.

 ## Licence